Key takeaways from the FRC Audit Quality Inspection Results 2020/21

 The FRC also complemented 2 firms on their use of audit data analytics.
 For one of these firms, a user of Inflo’s audit data analytics, the FRC commented “audit data analytic techniques were used effectively on revenue and journals to enable a targeted audit response to risks identified in those areas”.
 This further evidences the FRCs view on the role audit data analytics can play in audit quality, building on previous thematic reviews on the topic such as “The use of technology in the audit of financial statements”.

-To find out more about the 2020/21 FRC audit quality inspections, subscribe to our mailing list.
+To find out more about the 2020/21 FRC audit quality inspections, get in touch with our team.
 We will take a deep-dive into the common key findings and the actions firms can take to improve audit quality in the most challenging areas of the audit process.